bonsairobo/building-blocks/DESIGN.md

 ## Principles

-The architecture of Building Blocks is driven by a few guiding principles:
+The design of Building Blocks is driven by a few guiding principles:

 - **Real-Time Performance**
   - The primary use case for Building Blocks is using voxel technology within a